 Tips & Insights: Ways to Submit a Water Damage Insurance Claim

 How to Dry Out the Walls After Water Damage

-Making sure the walls are fully dry after water damage is crucial to avoiding mold growth and structural complications.
+Making sure the walls with water damage are fully dry is crucial to avoiding mold growth and structural complications.
 Drywall is made out of absorbent material such as gypsum and cardboard-like paper.
 It can absorb up to 30 inches of water.
 The water “wicks” up the drywall.
 Water damage is typically worse on the inside of the wall since it has less ability to evaporate.

 How to Dry a Wall After Water Damage

 Here are some tips to help speed up the drying process:

 - Let the room air out by opening windows and doors

 - Use a dehumidifier